fwum/fwum/bugs.md

-- Program segfaults at some point
+- Program segfaults in the semantic analyzer